superDross/MethyCoverageParser/README.md

 	--bs-convert \
 	--fluidigm
 ```
-The below command instructs MethyCoverageParser: that data processing will occur within the scratch directory, to download the FASTQ files from the BaseSpace project 'Methylation_Project' and which directory to store them within (scratch), the directory in which the reference genome is stored within, the location of the amplicon BED file used to determine coverage and to filter *CpG_meth_percent.tsv* for the CpGs detailed in *CpG_sites.tsv*
+The below command instructs MethyCoverageParser: that data processing will occur within the scratch directory, to download the FASTQ files from the BaseSpace project 'Methylation_Project' and which directory to store them within (scratch/fq_files/), the directory in which the reference genome is stored within, the location of the amplicon BED file used to determine coverage and to filter *CpG_meth_percent.tsv* for the CpGs detailed in *CpG_sites.tsv*
 ```bash
 MethyCoverageParser.sh \
 	--dir scratch/ \